 \subsection{Definition of a resolution with conical slices}

-Let $\k$ be an alebraically closed field.
-We first define what we mean by the conical resolution.
-Note that in our definition there is a separability assumption on the $\Gm$-action, which make the definition different from the usual one in the case when the characteristic of $\k$ is positive.
+Let $\k$ be an algebraically closed field.
+We first define what we mean by a conical resolution.
+Note that in our definition there is a separability assumption on the $\Gm$-action, which makes the definition different from the usual one in the case when the characteristic of $\k$ is positive.

-\begin{defn} Resolution $\pi:X\ra Y$ is called \textit{conical}, if it can be endowed with a separable $\mb G_m$-action, contracting $Y$ to a single fixed point $y_0\in Y(\k)$ which is then called the {\em central point} of the resolution. \end{defn}
+\begin{defn} A resolution $\pi:X\ra Y$ is called \textit{conical}, if it can be endowed with a separable $\mb G_m$-action, contracting $Y$ to a single fixed point $y_0\in Y(\k)$ which is then called the {\em central point} of the resolution. \end{defn}

-Here we say that $\pi$ can be endowed with a $\Gm$-action if there is a $\Gm$-action on $X$ and $\Gm$-action on $Y$ intertwined by $\pi$.
+Here we say that $\pi$ can be endowed with a separable $\Gm$-action if there are separable $\Gm$-actions on $X$ and $Y$ intertwined by $\pi$.

 \begin{defn} Let $\pi:X\ra Y$ be a resolution.
 We say that $y\in Y(\k)$ has a \textit{conical {\'e}tale neighbourhood} if there exists $(\pi',X',Y',y')$, such that $\pi':X'\ra Y'$ is a conical resolution, $y'$ is its central point and $(\pi,X,Y,y)\sim_{et}(\pi',X',Y',y')$.